 Cramer believes government regulators would not allow the Bayer/Monsanto merger to create a monopoly in the area of crop protection.
 According to Cramer, “No way the farmers will stand for it."

 He added, "This is a Justice Department that's very inclined to veto whatever is most talked about."

 Related: DRIVERLESS TRUCKING – IT'S COMING

-Five big banks, Morgan Stanley (NYSE:MSD), Ducera Partners, Credit Suisse Group AG (NYSE:CSC), Bank of America Merrill Lynch, and Rothschild, all of whom are advising on the Bayer/Monsanto deal could haul in nearly $200 million in fees as a result of their role.
+Five big banks, Morgan Stanley (NYSE:MSC), Ducera Partners, Credit Suisse Group AG (NYSE:CSF), Bank of America Merrill Lynch, and Rothschild, all of whom are advising on the Bayer/Monsanto deal could haul in nearly $200 million in fees as a result of their role.